AmelieGuehoBMW/CaseStudyDS/README.md

 Leading points :

-1) Explore the datasets, if necessery clean them and keep the revelant features.
+1) Explore the datasets, if necessary clean them and keep the revelant features.
 2) Analyze the addresses' behavior.
 What helpful statements can you make?
 3) Group the addresses in several categories based on their behavior.
 Justify your grouping decision.
 4) Given the different groups you have created, what would you advise the business to do?